Opinion | This election was a reflection of who we are as a country

 This tendency is hardly new, but its tenacity is truly remarkable.
 It is one thing to keep your drunk uncle at the family picnic when he belches and swears.
 It is another thing when he starts urging family members to play Russian roulette and cages children from neighboring picnics.
 But this is what Republicans and conservatives have generally done.
 Since Trump is on their cultural side, the Fifth Avenue principle applies.
 He can cough on pedestrians all he wants and not lose any (or at least many) voters.

-But I promised myself that I would not re-litigate the election.
+But I promised myself that I would not relitigate the election.
 (I have also promised myself not to eat leftover Halloween candy, to similar effect.)
 The more important questions are: How does a [new] president govern — and how does a democracy function in the face of cultural polarization?

 It is the columnist’s prerogative to respond: Watch this space.
 It encourages me that President-elect Joe Biden [if he is elected], House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Mitch McConnell (R-Ky.) share a small but important micro-culture: the legislative tribe.
 If they want to see progress in fighting covid-19 and addressing pressing economic problems, they know how to make deals.